Cubs, Marlins set to meet after bumpy paths to postseason

 Yu Darvish put himself in contention for the NL Cy Young Award, but Kris Bryant, Javier Báez, Anthony Rizzo and Willson Contreras each struggled as the offense sputtered.
 Despite that, the club led the division almost wire to wire after missing the postseason last year.

-“You get that excitement, that butterfly feeling just like you do every time — but just a little bit more because we’re back, we missed it last year,” Kyle Schwarber said.
+“You get that excitement, that butterfly feeling just like you do every time — but just a little bit more because we’re back, we missed it last year,” slugger Kyle Schwarber said.

 It’s been a much longer wait for the Marlins, in the playoffs for the first time since winning the 2003 World Series.
 They knocked off the Cubs in a memorable NLCS that year before taking out the New York Yankees.
-They won the World Series in their only other trip to the playoffs, beating Cleveland for the title in 1997, and have never dropped a postseason series.
+They won the World Series in their only other trip to the playoffs, beating Cleveland for the title in 1997.

 After losing 105 games last year, the Marlins finished second in the NL East at 31-29 — their first winning record since 2009.